 A rendezvous point is a volatile address on a peer-to-peer network where two devices can meet.
 Peers can register their peer IDs using a given rendezvous point identifier and get the list of already registered peers.

-There are two types of rendezvous points used in the Berty Protocol:
+There are two types of rendezvous points used in the Wesh Protocol:

 - A user rendezvous point, which is dedicated to locating an account to send a contact request to it.
 If this rendezvous point is too widely available (leaked by mistake, for example), a user can reset its value, preventing any further incoming requests.